Animex Awards 2020 - CALL FOR ENTRIES!

-This edition for 2018 is open to animations completed by students while studying at a recognised University or Tertiary level film school, including graduation films.
-The student categories are open to international entries from around the globe.
+This edition for 2020 is open to animations completed by students while studying at a recognised University or Tertiary level film school, including graduation films.
+All the student categories are open to international entries from any country.

-From visual effects to animation in all styles and techniques, from drawing to stop-motion to computer animation in 2D and to CGI, Animex Awards 2018 aims to celebrate the art of animation and showcase the talent of student animations from around the globe and young animators in the UK.
+From visual effects to animation in all styles and techniques, from drawing to stop-motion to computer animation in 2D and to CGI, Animex Awards 2019 has a truly international perspective - we aim to celebrate the art of animation and showcase the talent of student animations from around the globe.

-In 2017 we received a record number of over 2000 submissions from more than 80 countries.
+Previously we have received a record number of over 2000 submissions from more than 80 countries.
 Judging panels from previous awards have included representatives from Walt Disney Animation Studios, LAIKA, ToonBoom Animation, Beryl Productions International, Atomhawk Design, Pixar, ILM, Disney, Aardman Animation, Sony Image Works, DreamWorks and Electronic Arts, to name a few.

 Judges and pre-selectors include animation academics, animation professionals and a student panel.